browserengineering/book/book/visual-effects.md

 is because `mix-blend-mode` is defined in terms of stacking contexts.
-In a real browser, if a stacking context doesn't paint anything, then its blending surface is empty; in our browser, blending happens whith whatever surface happened to be there before `SaveLayer` was called.
-This is a bug in our browser, which can be fixed by calling `BeginLayer` on the parent layout object.
+In a real browser, if a stacking context doesn't paint anything, then its blending surface is empty; in our browser, blending happens whith whatever surface happened to be there before `saveLayer` was called.
+This is a bug in our browser, which can be fixed by calling `saveLayer` on the parent layout object.

 Here you can see that the intersection of the orange and